algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 **Cons**

-- Requires vote creator to lock up significant number of ALGOs for minimum balance requirement of box storage and has significant clean up complexity at vote closure (lots of transactions needed to delete box storage)
+- Requires voting round creator to lock up significant number of ALGOs for minimum balance requirement of box storage and has significant clean up complexity at vote closure (lots of transactions needed to delete box storage)
 - Delegated voting is not easily possible (you could implement delegation using box storage, but it's complex to implement)
 - Requires either:
    - Significant number of transactions after the smart contract is created (slow, expensive, but no confidential server required)